openpaperz/SolAgent/README.md

    **Note**: `ORIG_REPO` should point to the original repository path used in the dataset.
 This is used for path remapping.

-4. **Dataset**: Ensure `data/dataset.json` exists with the required dataset structure.
-The dataset should contain file paths and their corresponding requirements/context.
+4. **Dataset**: Ensure `data/dataset.json` exists with the required structure (file paths and their requirements/context).
+The source repository is shipped as `repository.7z`; extract it under the project root as `repository/`, and set up a copy at the path given by `ORIG_REPO`.

 5. **Test Mapping**: Ensure `data/test_map_cargo.pkl` exists, which maps source files to their test file paths.